gcarreon/pts-simulator/README.md

 # pts-simulator
-Simulation of Public Transportations Systems
+Simulation of Public Transportations Systems.
 We use a self-organizing method to regulate the headway (time intervals beetween trains).